MaslowCorporation/GTA-SAN-ANDREAS-VR/README.md

 Now, we want to compile a .dll file instead of a .exe file like we did previously.

+To do so, Open your CJHandsVR Visual Studio project,

+We need to disable precompiled headers in Visual Studio, follow these steps:

+1. **Open Project Properties**: Right-click on your project in the Solution Explorer and select "Properties" from the context menu.

+2. **Navigate to C/C++**: In the project properties window, expand the "Configuration Properties" node, and then select "C/C++".

+3. **Precompiled Headers**: In the C/C++ properties, select the "Precompiled Headers" option.

+4. **Set Precompiled Header**: Change the "Precompiled Header" option to "Not Using Precompiled Headers".

+5. **Apply Changes**: Click "Apply" or "OK" to save the changes and close the properties window.

+Once you've done this, Visual Studio will stop expecting a `pch.h` file and will compile your source files without using precompiled headers.

-To do so, Open your CJHandsVR Visual Studio project, then Open `Project/properties` dialog and go to `Configuration Properties/General`.
+then Open `Project/properties` dialog and go to `Configuration Properties/General`.
 On the right side locate the `Configuration Type` item and make sure it is set to `Dynamic Library`.

 Then go to `C++/language` and set the `C++ Language Standard` to `ISO C++17`